edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 Observables are everywhere in Angular and a lot of stuff operates using them.
 In fact **they are used to know when and what to do**.

-Before jumping in the main subject let's define the Subscription.
+Before jumping let's have a look to the Subscription.
 A Subscription represents the connection between an Observable and an Observer.
 It's an object that **holds the Observable execution**.

 ![Subscription schema](./subscription.png)